mtomko/jekyll-now/_posts/2017-07-28-Refactoring-With-Effects.md

 arguments.
 These are testable, understandable functions.
 This version really shows the power of using Monads to sequence computation.

+Here we are truly making use of the fact that `Try` has a monad and not just another container class.
+We can simply describe the "happy path" and trust `Try` to short-circuit computation if something erroneous or unexpected occurs.
+In that case, `Try` captures the error and stops computation there.
+The code does this without the need for explicit branching logic.

 ### Abstracting effect type
 Now, let's take this one step further.
 Here's where we achieve buzzword compliance.
 Let's abstract away from the effect, `Try`, and